 The Ventura County Community College District is committed to providing its employees, students, and visitors with a healthy environment in which to work and study.
-No animals are allowed on campus, except those animals that are approved by the College Presidents for educational programs and those individually trained to provide services to individuals with disabilities (see BP 3440, 3503, & AP 3440).
+No animals are allowed on campus, except those animals that are individually trained to provide services to individuals with disabilities.